veraangerer/git-kata/website/README.md

 - It is below the project name in the firebase console
 - When you select project the id is in the url - <https://console.firebase.google.com/project/ID/overview>

-- add a project ajdskflasdlj
+- add a project ajdskflasdlj jlsdfad